atrly/Shadow-Client-2.0-Leak/README.md

 - Find a bug or want to contribute?
 Message me on Discord at PeytonPlayz585#0766

 # Known Bugs
-- Flickering void
+- Flickering void.
+Status: Unknown
-- Clouds not rendering (Patched in next update)
+- Clouds not rendering.
+Status: (Patched in next update)
-- Smooth FPS crashing games (Patched in next update)
+- Smooth FPS crashing games.
+Status: (Patched in next update)
+- Smart Leaves break with a texture pack.
+Status: (Patched in next update)

 # TODO list
 - Fix TeaVM compile warning (Not necessary but its annoying)